garrandall/popular-music-data/tracks/it-s-impossible-the-new-birth.md

 Oh, can I hold you, closer, closer to me, baby
 And not feel you, going through me
-Split the second, honey, that I never, never think of you Oh, how impossible, oh ho, oh ho, ooh
+Split the second, honey, that I never, never think of you Oh, how impossible, oh ho, oh ho, oh

 Can the ocean keep from rushing to the shore
 It's just impossible